siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 extents are no longer separate.
 They are realized as one common occupied region.

+Equivalently, if the two pre-overlap supports are written as disjoint equal regions $V_1$ and $V_2$, each of extent $V$, then the occupied extent of the pair is their union

+$$
+U:=V_1\cup V_2,
+\qquad
+|U|=2V.
+$$

+Coherent overlap removes one of those two available supports and leaves one surviving support of extent $V$.
+In that sense, the available occupied space has halved before one even asks how much energy is realized on the surviving support.

 The compaction can then be read in two physical steps.
 First, relative to either isolated pulse, the available realized extent is halved from $V$ to
 $V/2$.
 That step alone doubles the density: